Gold (color): Web color gold vs. metallic gold

 The American Heritage Dictionary defines the color metallic gold as "A light olive-brown to dark yellow, or a moderate, strong to vivid yellow."

 Of course, the visual sensation usually associated with the metal gold is its metallic shine.
 This cannot be reproduced by a simple solid color, because the shiny effect is due to the material's reflective brightness varying with the surface's angle to the light source.

 This is why, in art, a metallic paint that glitters in an approximation of real gold would be used; a solid color like that of the cell displayed in the adjacent box does not aesthetically "read" as gold.
 Especially in sacral art in Christian churches, real gold (as gold leaf) was used for rendering gold in paintings, e.g. for the halo of saints.
 Gold can also be woven into sheets of silk to give an East Asian traditional look.

-More recent art styles, e.g. art nouveau, also made use of a metallic, shining gold; however, the metallic finish of such paints was added using fine aluminum powder and pigment rather than actual gold.
+More recent art styles, e.g. Art Nouveau, also made use of a metallic, shining gold; however, the metallic finish of such paints was added using fine aluminum powder and pigment rather than actual gold.

 Shades

 Old gold

 Old gold is a dark yellow, which varies from heavy olive or olive brown to deep or strong yellow.
 The widely accepted color old gold is on the darker rather than the lighter side of this range.

 The first recorded use of old gold as a color name in English was in the early 19th century (exact year uncertain).
 The official colors of Alpha Phi Alpha fraternity, founded in 1906 are black and old gold.
 The Delta Sigma Pi fraternity, founded in 1907, official colors are designated royal purple and old gold and Pi Kappa Alpha fraternity's colors are garnet and old gold.

 Maroon and old gold are the colors of Texas State University's intercollegiate sports teams.
 Old Gold and black are the team colors of Purdue University Boilermakers intercollegiate sports teams.
 The Georgia Tech Yellow Jackets formerly wore white and old gold (now called Tech Gold).
 The Wake Forest Demon Deacons, UCF Knights, and Vanderbilt Commodores wear old gold and black.
 The UAB Blazers team colors are Forest Green and Old Gold.
 The New Orleans Saints list their official team colors as black, old gold and white.
-Wolverhampton Wanderers F.C., an association football club in England, also traditionally features old gold and black uniforms.